pkic/pqccm/README.md

 What the PQCCM do:
 * collect and aggregate information on PQC capabilities across the cybersecurity landspace (vendors, software, hardware, etc..)
+* list entries must be product the provide PQC functionality to the end user, not merely for example PQC enabled TLS access to a non PQC enabled service

 What the PQCCM doesn't do:
 * review, vet, verify or test implementations or interoperability